tungtokyo1108/Gunosy-AI_Recommendation_System/README.md

 ## Pre-requisites:

 * `docker` and `docker-compose`: The [Docker](https://docs.docker.com/install/) and [Docker-compose](https://docs.docker.com/compose/install/) command-line interface.
 Follow these installation instructions for your system.
-* The minimum recommended resources for this model is 16GB RAM + 8 CPUs (Ubuntu).
+* The recommended resources for this model is 32GB RAM + 8 CPUs (Ubuntu 18.04.4 LTS or macOS Mojave version 10.14.6).

 ## Research

 - Including the data collection, data pre-processing, feature engineering, model training, model evaluation.
 In order to read the specific methods, please go to [here](https://github.com/tungtokyo1108/Gunosy-Data_Analysis/blob/master/research/README.md)
-- Solution for Gunosy's second requirement for the improvement of document classification performance.
+- To overcome for Gunosy's second requirement for the improvement of document classification performance, I try to collect data several times on some days in order to increase the size of data training and try to apply the other machine learning model.

 ## Run Locally